freon4dsl/Freon-documentation/docu-content/020_Tutorial/070_In_Need_of_Scoping/+page.md

 O my, you might think, this is a really difficult subject.
-But, with Freon we adhere to the philosophy that "_Simple things should be simple, complex things should be possible._" (Read our [Guiding Principles](/Background) to find out more.)
+But, with Freon we adhere to the philosophy that "_Simple things should be simple, complex things should be possible._" (Read our [Background](/Background) to find out more.)
 And in essence, scoping is not difficult at all.

 Scoping is about the question of which names are accessible/visible where.
 In the general case, all names in a context are divided into sets.
 These sets do not overlap, but there are subsets of larger sets, as shown in the next figure.